Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

 \subsection{Nonreciprocal Cahn-Hilliard model}

-The nonreciprocal Cahn-Hilliard model has been analyzed in several recent studies~\cite{SaAG2020prx,YoBM2020pna,FrWT2021pre,FrTh2021ima,BFMR2022prx} and provides a description of mixtures of active colloids.
+The nonreciprocal Cahn-Hilliard model has been analyzed in several recent studies~\cite{SaAG2020prx,YoBM2020pna,FrWT2021pre,FrTh2021ima,BFMR2022prx} and provides a description of mixtures of nonreciprocally interacting (i.e., active) colloids.
 The model is based on the Cahn-Hilliard equation, a passive model originally proposed to describe phase separation of isotropic solid or binary fluid phases~\cite{CaHi1958jcp,Cahn1965jcp}.
 Owing to mass conservation the model takes the form of a pair of coupled continuity equations driven by gradients in the corresponding chemical potentials.
-Since it captures many qualitative features of phase separation it and its variants and extensions are widely applied in, e.g., biophysics and soft matter contexts.
+Since it captures many qualitative features of phase separation the model and its variants and extensions are widely applied in, e.g., biophysics and soft matter contexts.
 Variants can be distinguished by the features of the original model that are modified or broken.
-For example, in the convective Cahn-Hilliard model the parity symmetry is broken, a property that is used to describe material flux across the system boundaries \cite{WORD2003pd,TALT2020n}.
-Active, i.e.~nonvariational, extensions of the model are used to describe motility-induced phase separation of active Brownian particles \cite{SBML2014prl,RaBZ2019epje}.
+For example, in the convective Cahn-Hilliard model the parity symmetry is broken by a directed driving force accompanied by a flux across the system boundaries \cite{WORD2003pd,TALT2020n}.
+Nonvariational extensions of the model that preserve parity symmetry are used to describe motility-induced phase separation of active Brownian particles \cite{SBML2014prl,RaBZ2019epje}.

-The nonreciprocal Cahn-Hilliard model consists of two order parameter fields, both described by a Cahn-Hilliard equation, and augmented by a linear coupling to the other field:
+The nonreciprocal Cahn-Hilliard model describes the dynamics of two order parameter fields $\phi_1$ and $\phi_2$ that represent scaled and shifted densities.
+Cahn-Hilliard equations for the individual fields are augmented by a linear coupling resulting in

 where

 represent double-well potentials.
 Mass conservation implies that at all times

 where $L$ is the fixed domain size and $\bar \phi$ and $\bar \phi + \Delta \bar \phi$ represent constant mean densities.